The Dante death mask plays a key role in Dan Brown’s Inferno novel.

 Kirkup’s widow gave the mask to literary critic Alessandro D’Ancona, who was at that time a senator of the Kingdom of Italy.

 Senator D’Ancona gave the Dante death mask to the Palazzo Vecchio in 1911.

 Before his exile, Dante held several political positions in Florence, including the role of Prior from June 15 to August 15, 1300.

 His death mask is now stored in the Palazzo Vecchio to honor both his political contribution to the city of Florence and his essential role in the development of Italian literature, culture, and civilization.

-If you are interested in reading a good, easy to understand rendition of The Divine Comedy, which is Dante’s most famous work, we reccommend the Mandelbaum edition.
+If you are interested in reading a good, easy to understand rendition of The Divine Comedy which includes several drawings selected from Botticelli’s series of illustrations, we recommend the Mandelbaum edition.